pelzerim/check-in/readme.md

 ## Checkin

-To start the node server (in backend)
+To start the node server (in backend).

 - npm install
+- mongod
 - npm run dev